Dropshipping SEO: The Biggest Growth Lever in Your Store

 • Avoid buying backlinks from disreputable sources: Don’t buy cheap backlinks from platforms like Fiverr.
 These links are often low-quality and can hurt your reputation.
 Get links from related, quality sites, not random, irrelevant ones, to your high ticket dropshipping niche.

+Link building is about quality, not quantity.
 Build good content, make real connections, and avoid shortcuts.

 How to Overcome SEO Challenges in Dropshipping

-Not Knowing How to Code Schema
+Not Knowing How to Implement Code Schema

 Schema is a form of structured data markup that helps search engines understand the content of your website better.

-For high ticket dropshipping, implementing schema can highlight product details, prices, and reviews directly in search results.
+For high ticket dropshipping, implementing code schema can highlight product details, prices, and reviews directly in search results.
 This added clarity increases click-through rates (CTRs) and conversions, too.

 For instance, a dropshipper selling high-end drones might use schema to display star ratings and prices directly in the search snippet.
 This kind of content is like catnip for users.